 MRE’s versus Freeze-Dried Foods

 Can’t decide whether to stock up on MRE’s or dried foodstuffs?
-If you are going to start prepping in 2020, chances are you’ll be surprised to find plenty of non-perishable foodstuffs made exactly for that.
+If you are going to start prepping now, chances are you’ll be surprised to find plenty of non-perishable foodstuffs made exactly for that purpose.
 Before prepping became a thing, folks have to make do with dried foodstuffs and fermented items.
 Today, you can find a wide variety food for various survival scenarios.

 We are facing difficult times with Extreme weather events and Pandemics like the Corona virus outbreak putting families and governments worldwide on High Alert.
 We have seen lots of events linked to intense population growth and Climate change driven extreme weather events.